parashar999/parashar999/README.md

 <div align="left" style="padding: 20px; width: 100%; height: 100px; background-color: black; border-radius:20px">

 # Hello, I'm Tarun Sharma 👋
 **About Me:** I'm a Full Stack Developer based in Delhi, India .
-I specialize in Full Stack Development and have a passion for Blockchain and Cyber-security.
+I specialize in Full Stack Development and have a passion for Blockchain Technology .
 I aspire to build a career in Web3 technologies, exploring decentralized applications (dApps) and contributing to the evolution of blockchain ecosystems.

 </div>